gregives/gregives.co.uk/contents/contact.md

 ---

 ---
 If you like what you've seen on my site, I'd love for you to get in touch via my contact form or social media!
-If you think I'd be a good fit at your company, I'm looking for an opportunity in software engineering from June 2020.